 Configuring Your EventBuilder Portal

 When you sign up for an EventBuilder subscription, we assign a private portal for your account.
-There are some important actions to take once your portal has been assigned to ensure proper configuration, including User account privileges, Default Template creation, branding, and security.
+There are some important actions to take once your Portal has been assigned to ensure proper configuration, including User Account privileges, Default Template creation, branding, privacy, and security.
 Generally, the steps outlined in this article are performed upon your initial account setup and not repeated once completed.

 Accessing Your Portal